AkariAsai/self-rag/README.md

 - [Long-form](#long_form): run evaluations for long-form generations.

 ### Short-form (PubHealth, ARC-Challenge, TriviaQA, PopQA)
-As short-form generation, we typically only retrieve once, we provide an easy-to-run evaluation script that leverages pre-given documents retrieved by Contriever offline.
+As we typically retrieve only once for a short-form generation task, we provide an easy-to-run evaluation script that leverages pre-given documents retrieved by Contriever offline.
 See the individual command below.

 #### Question Answering